movestore/animation-moveVis/README.md

 **Use high-resolution basemap (`high_res`):** Check this box to use high-resolution basemap tiles in the animation.
-This can improve the visual quality of the basemap but will also increase rendering times.
-By default, standard-resolution tiles are used.
+This can improve the visual quality of the basemap but will also increase animation processing times.
+By default, high-resolution tiles are used.
 Note that some map providers (e.g. OSM) do not provide high resolution tiles, in which case this setting will be ignored.